Life Fitness Treadmill Review

 Company Overview: Life Fitness first earned fame in the late ’70s producing cutting-edge machines.
 Shortly after its 1977 founding as Lifecycle, the company made the world’s first fitness equipment with computerized workout programs.
 It was a stationary bicycle.
 The company then expanded to build ergonomic treadmills, stair climbers, and other cardio machines.
 Today they also have the Hammer Strength lineup with free weights, incline presses, and other durable strength training equipment.

-Home Treadmills: Life Fitness features seven home treadmill models for this year.
-All are high quality and have the feel of health club fitness machines.
+Home Treadmills: Life Fitness offers seven home treadmill models.
+All are high quality and bring the feel of health club fitness machines to any home gym.
 The least expensive are the folding treadmills, the F1 and F3.
 These and most of the non-foldable home treadmills are available with a choice of consoles.

 The non-foldable Life Fitness treadmills are the T3, T5, Club Series and Platinum Club.
 The T3 is one of the brand’s bestsellers.
 The top-of-the-line Platinum Club Treadmill is available with a 19″ TV or a tablet computer console.

 What We Like: – Life Fitness Home Treadmills

 - Superior Quality: We are very impressed with the level of quality from Life Fitness Home Treadmills.
 These treadmills come with commercial grade parts including large track rollers for easy use on all floor surfaces and wax-free tracks.
 This ensures that you can use your treadmill with ease no matter where you live.
 On top of that, their consoles are very user friendly while remaining up to date with the latest technological advancements.
 The machines also have very high weight capacities, with the top model supporting a 400-pound user.
 They also have impressive max speed ratings of 12 mph.